Chichester – St Andrew, Oxmarket

 All fittings are said (VCH ibid) to have been modern, i e C19 or early C20.
 The only ones left are:

 Glass: Some good modern engraved windows with figures by M Taylor, inserted after conversion.

-(image) 1.
-(Outside on the west wall) Weathered early C16 monument, who kneel with their children, adoring the Trinity.
+1. (Outside on the west wall) Weathered early C16 monument to a couple, who kneel with their children, adoring the Trinity.
 It is related to the larger and more ambitious tombs at Westhampnett and elsewhere.